Featuring photographs from my ‘Back in the Day’ visit to Syria

 (*) the word ancient is practically redundant in this part of the world – everything is ancient, so I’m going to stop using it!

 I liked Hama but the city wasn’t a patch on my next destination, Aleppo, which I absolutely adored.
 It was everything a historic city in the Middle East should be – winding alleyways, crowded souks, fragment aromas, a huge citadel and hidden backstreet cafes serving Arabic coffee and fresh dates.
 I enjoyed my job, especially the travel part of it, but it did frustrate the hell out of me when I visited places such as Aleppo as I always wanted to stay much longer than the short period I was there for.

 On the way to Aleppo, we detoured off to see the magnificent Great Colonnade at Apamea.
 You’ll notice other tourists in one of the photos below.
-I did, in fact, see quite a few tourists during my time in the country but nothing on the scale or nearby Egypt or Jordan, where tourist numbers were positively teeming at the time.
+I did, in fact, see quite a few tourists during my time in the country but nothing on the scale of nearby Egypt or Jordan, where tourist numbers were positively teeming at the time.

 We also travelled about 30km north of Aleppo towards the Turkish border to see the Cathedral of St. Simeon, also known as Qala’at Semaan (Fortress of Simeon).
-It was our last stop in the north of country before driving to what was to be the highlight for me and the place I was looking forward to seeing the most, the Semitic city of Palmyra.
+It was our last stop in the north of the country before driving to what was to be the highlight for me and the place I was looking forward to seeing the most, the Semitic city of Palmyra.

 Cathedral of St. Simeon (Qala’at Semaan)